GLOBAL MARKETS-Wall St joins global stocks slide; euro, bonds rise

 Emerging market currencies remained under heavy fire too.

-The Brazilian real at one point sank to a new all-time low of 4.2482 per dollar, clobbered by a recession, fiscal deficit and political instability following corruption allegations against leading politicians in the world’s seventh-largest economy.
-(Editing by Bernadette Baum and Nick Zieminski)
+The Brazilian real sank to a new all-time low of 4.2482 per dollar, clobbered by a recession, fiscal deficit and political instability following corruption allegations against leading politicians in the world’s seventh-largest economy.
+(Editing by Bernadette Baum)